Syrian Town That Suffered Alleged Chemical Attack Hit With New Airstrikes

 Syrian activists say the Saturday strikes targeted a residential neighborhood in the town, killing at least one person.

-There have been no reports that chemical weapons were used in the new attacks.
-It’s also not clear how many residents remain in Khan Sheikhoun following Tuesday’s devastating strike — the Washington Post reports that it’s now a ghost town.
+There have been no reports that chemical weapons were used in any of the new attacks.
+It’s also not clear how many residents remain in Khan Sheikhoun to be targeted following Tuesday’s devastating strike — the Washington Post reports that it’s now a ghost town.